HOW SHOULD I DRESS FOR COURT?

 - In Person - Make your payment in person at the Municipal Court, located on the 3rd floor of the Justice Facility.
 Our business hours are Monday - Thursday, 7:45 AM until 5:00 PM excluding holidays.
 Accepted forms of payment are cash, personal check, money order, certified check, cashier's check, Visa, MasterCard, American Express, and Discover.

 - Via Drop Box - the Henderson Municipal Court drop box is located outside the entrance to the Justice Facility.
 Accepted forms of payment are personal check, money order, certified check, or cashier's check.

 - Checks and money orders should be made payable to Henderson Municipal Court.

 MUST I APPEAR IN COURT FOR MY CITATION?

 You must appear if:

-- You are a juvenile (a parent or legal guardian must accompany you).
+- You are a juvenile.
+A parent or legal guardian must also accompany you.

 - Your citation indicates that you have a MANDATORY COURT APPEARANCE.